 The Fiber Guild does not meet regularly.
 However, former guild members currently organize the Tip of the Mitt Fiber Fair event each summer.

-Fruit and Nut Guilds
+(Not Meeting) Fruit and Nut Guilds

 grafting and pruning workshops